michaeluno/admin-page-framework/readme.txt

 = 3.8.5 =
 - Added the ability to automatically insert field definitions in a tool-tip for each field.
+- Fixed a bug that collapsible section arguments were not processed properly, introduced in v3.8.4.
 - Fixed an issue that it was not possible to select tool-tip text.
 - Tweaked the style of tool-tips.